 Chemistry Unit

 The mission of the Forensic Chemistry Unit is to provide law enforcement agencies with state-of-the-art forensic analysis of seized illegal or controlled substances and fire debris evidence in a timely and efficient manner.
-The Forensic Chemistry Unit’s commitment to quality is shown in its compliance with the International Organization for Standardization (ISO) 17025 standard, as well as the Scientific Working Group for the Analysis of Seized Drugs (SWGDRUG) and ASTM International guidelines.
+The Forensic Chemistry Unit's commitment to quality is shown in its compliance with the International Organization for Standardization (ISO) 17025 standard, as well as the recommended standards set by the Scientific Working Group for the Analysis of Seized Drugs (SWGDRUG) for the forensic examination of seized drugs and by ASTM International and the Organization of Scientific Area Committees (OSAC) for fire debris analysis.

 The Forensic Chemistry Unit maintains a comprehensive training program intended to prepare chemists for forensic casework.
 Chemists complete required readings, shadow qualified chemists, process practice cases, complete independent competency cases, and must demonstrate technical competency.
 Training culminates in a moot court exercise.
 After successful completion of the training program, the chemist is authorized to process casework, issue reports, and provide expert witness testimony.